 You may also earn limited Years of Vesting Service for periods in which you perform qualified military service.
-See the requirements outlined on page 5 (under "Earning Pension Credit for Non-Work Periods").
+See the requirements outlined on page 9 (under "Earning Pension Credits and Years of Vesting Service for Non-Work Periods").

 You receive one Year of Vesting Service for each calendar year in which you work in Covered Employment for 1,000 hours or more.
 If you work fewer than 1,000 hours in a calendar year, you will receive fractional credit for vesting service as shown in the charts below.